 Down jackets are worn for warmth and to protect you against the wind, but they aren’t waterproof.

-You can measure the quality of down by taking note of the fill power – this is shown as a number on the sleeve of your jacket, or on the label.
+You can measure the quality of down by taking note of the fill power – this is shown as a number on the sleeve of your puffer jacket, or on the label.
 It usually ranges between 550 and 800.

 Fill power determines the loft or ‘fluffiness’ of down.
-It’s a standardised lab test, where higher fill power reflects better quality down that’s capable of trapping more air to keep and providing a better warmth to weight ratio.
+It’s measured by a standardised lab test, where higher fill power reflects better quality down that’s capable of trapping more air to keep and providing a better warmth to weight ratio.

 Fill power numbers help you decide which down jacket to choose for your outdoor plans.

-Higher fill power doesn’t necessarily mean warmer
+A higher fill power puffer jacket doesn’t necessarily mean it will be warmer